James Greer Bankhead House: History

 The Bankhead family came to Lamar County in 1818 from Union County, South Carolina.
 The Greer Bankhead House was built circa 1850 by James Greer Bankhead, a veteran of the Mexican–American War.
 James Greer's son, John H. Bankhead, was born at the Bankhead plantation on September 13, 1842, prior to the construction of this house.
 He would eventually serve in the United States Congress for 33 years.
 His sons, William B. Bankhead and John H. Bankhead II, were born in the house and both served in Congress as well.
 John H. Bankhead's granddaughter, the daughter of William B. Bankhead, was the award-winning American actress, Tallulah Bankhead.

 The Greer Bankhead House was added to Alabama's Places in Peril, a list of the most endangered historic sites within the state, in 2010.
 It was noted to be in danger due to deferred maintenance and vandalism at that time.
 Since being listed, the Greer Bankhead Preservation and Restoration Project has spearheaded an effort to protect the house from vandalism and is raising funds to stabilize and restore the historic structure.
 The Greer Bankhead Preservation and Restoration Project had its proposal to deed the house to the Lamar County Historical Society rejected by the house's owner, John Bagwell.
 Recently the house was savagely attacked by vandals who destroyed many of the house's original windows.
-The Greer Bankhead Preservatioon and Restoration Project's Facebook page remains active in the hope that this historic property can still be saved.
+The Greer Bankhead Preservation and Restoration Project's Facebook page remains active in the hope that this historic property can still be saved.